nizz009/pywikibot/scripts/userscripts/README.md

 Contains basic operations/resuable code for working with Wikipedia and Wikidata pages.

 ##### [Recti/Modi]fications:
-1. Add methods to add coordinates and maps in Wikidata
+1. Add methods to add coordinates and maps in Wikidata (DONE)

 #### search_patterns.py
 Extracts information from the Wikipedia articles